WP Ultimo 2.0 Beta 8 is out!

 Hello everyone,

-First, an explanation why this beta took a bit longer to ship: as I mentioned on our Slack Community (which you should join, btw), we’re having trouble making sure Domain Mapping behaves consistently in production environments.
+First, an explanation of why 2.0 beta 8 took a bit longer to ship: as I mentioned on our Slack Community (which you should join, btw), we’re having trouble making sure Domain Mapping behaves consistently in production environments.

 Browsers are implementing lots of changes to protect our privacy and that means that lots of different strategies used in the past to deal with SSO, for example, no longer work.
 On top of that, WordPress is lagging behind in terms of incorporating some of the new browser features into auth functions, and that makes things even more complicated.